urani-trade/solana-dev-onboarding-rs/chapters/01_intro.md

 * Solana clients use an address (a 256-bit public key) to find an account.

-* Accounts can hold arbitrary persistent data and hold ownership metadata for the runtime
+* Accounts can hold arbitrary persistent data and hold ownership metadata for the runtime.
   * The metadata also includes the lifetime info and is expressed by lamports.

 * Accounts are referenced by an instruction representing the on-chain state and server as both the inputs and outputs of a program.

-* Accounts can be signers if the transaction includes their addresses as a digital signature.
+* Accounts are referenced by an instruction representing the on-chain state and server as both the program's inputs and outputs.

 * Accounts can be treated as read-only by transactions.
     - This enables parallel account processing between transactions.